hassannaftabb/shopping_agent/README.md

 1. Open LiveKit Playground or your LiveKit client
 2. Join the room specified in the command
-3. The agent will automatically start the recruitment script
+3. The agent will automatically start the shopping script
-4. Follow the conversation flow
+4. Follow the conversation flow:
+   - Agent introduces itself
+   - Customer provides name
+   - Agent asks about product needs
+   - Customer mentions product category (Hoodie, T-Shirt, or Jacket)
+   - Agent presents product options
+   - Customer selects a product
+   - Agent requests email
+   - Agent sends OTP to email
+   - Customer provides OTP
+   - Agent confirms order and generates tracking ID
-5. Results will be saved to `call_results.csv`
+5. Orders will be saved to `orders.csv`

 ## Project Structure